-As a woman, after a while the realities about conceiving start to settle within their consciousness and needs.
-We often finally take heed to our gifts as women and long for what’s innate within us, motherhood.
+As women, eventually the realities of conceiving start to settle within our consciousness and needs.
+In time, we often take heed to our “womanly gift” and long for what’s innate: motherhood.

-However, for some, this gift may not come so easy.
-Infertility affects at least 12% of all women up to the age of 44, and studies suggest Black women, in particular, may be almost twice as likely to experience infertility as white women.
-Even with those stats stacked against us, still, only about 8% of Black women between the ages of 25 and 44 actually seek medical fertility help to get pregnant, compared to 15% of their white counterparts.
+Dor some, this gift may not come so easy.
+Infertility affects at least 12% of all women up to the age of 44.
+Studies suggest Black women, in particular, may be almost twice as likely to experience infertility compared to white women.
+Even with those stats stacked against us, still, only about 8% of Black women between the ages of 25 and 44 actually seek medical fertility help to get pregnant, compared to 15% of our white counterparts.

 So, what’s the deal?
 Are we not informed enough about our options?

 Infertility can actually derive from a number of factors like environment, lifestyle, age, health conditions, and hereditary genes.
 Because infertility is a